testcontainers/testcontainers-java/docs/test_framework_integration/jqwik.md

 used.

 Lifecycle hooks use proximity to determine when a hook should be run.
 Proximity, is an integer value with an order defined over it.
-This means, a before property hook with a proximity of 1 will be executed after a before hook with proximity of 2.
-However, these values are hard coded and there might be unwanted effects when the order of hooks is messed up.
+This means, a before property hook with a proximity of 1 will be executed after a before property hook withproximity of 2.
+However, these values are hard coded and there might be unwanted effects when there are other hooks and the order of execution is wrong.